Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

     end
     ```

-Lastly, `Entry` is **activatable**, when the user presses the enter key while the cursor is inside the entries text area, it will emite signal `activate`.
+Lastly, `Entry` is **activatable**, when the user presses the enter key while the cursor is inside the entries text area, it will emit signal `activate`.
 Its other signal, `text_changed`, is emitted whenever the internal text buffer changes:

 ```@eval
 using mousetrap